 The New Medicine Service

-If you are prescribed an anticoagulant (a blood thinning medicine) or a medicine to treat asthmaor chronic obstructive pulmonary disease (COPD), type 2 diabetes or high blood pressure for the first time, you may be able to get extra help and advice about your medicine from your local pharmacist through a new free scheme called the New Medicine Service (NMS).
+If you are prescribed an anticoagulant (a blood-thinning medicine) or a medicine to treat asthma, chronic obstructive pulmonary disease (COPD), type 2 diabetes or high blood pressure for the first time, you can get extra help and advice about your medicine from your local pharmacist through a new free scheme called the New Medicine Service (NMS).

 If you're regularly prescribed medicines, your pharmacist can offer repeat dispensing services, which means fewer trips to the GP just to get another prescription.

 You can get a prescription from your GP for up to a year, then you can get your medicine supplied at regular intervals without having to go to your GP every time.

 The pharmacist will normally chat to you every time you pick up your medicines to check how you are getting on with them and whether you are experiencing any undue problems or side effects.
 If so, the pharmacist can talk to your GP about this.
 Ask your GP about this service.

 Many pharmacies now offer a special discussion of your medicines called a Medicines Use Review (MUR).

 If you regularly collect medicines from your pharmacy, the pharmacist may ask you how you've been getting on with them.
 If you're having problems, they can offer advice or, if necessary, advise you to see your GP.

 "The MUR is a detailed chat with your pharmacist about the medicines you take," says Mehta.
 "You can talk about what you're taking, when you should be taking it, and any side effects you might be concerned about.
 It's especially useful for people who take a number of medicines."

 You can ask for an MUR, or your pharmacist or GP might recommend one.
 They take place in a private consultation room in the pharmacy and you don't have to pay.
 Afterwards, you'll receive a written record of the consultation.
 A copy of it will be sent to your GP.